Koenkk/zigbee2mqtt.io/docs/devices/SPLZB-131.md

 Value can be found in the published state on the `power` property.
 It's not possible to read (`/get`) or write (`/set`) this value.
 The unit of this value is `W`.

+### Reactive Power (numeric)
+Instantaneous measured reactive power.
+Reactive Power exists due to difference in phase between Voltage and Current.
+This value depends of Capacitive/Inductive load attached and it's something that energy suppliers don't want it to exist because it's a "waste" and usually not billed to their consumers.
+Negative values are perfectly normal.
+Value can be found in the published state on the `power` property.
+It's not possible to read (`/get`) or write (`/set`) this value.
+The unit of this value is `VAR`.

 ### Current (numeric)
 Instantaneous measured electrical current.